UK baulks at prospect of interest charges on contested EU bill

-LONDON Britain on Tuesday said it would be "wrong" for the European Union to levy late payment charges against it over a hotly-disputed 2.1 billion-euro (1.6 billion pounds) EU budget bill that British Prime Minister David Cameron has refused to pay in its current form.
+LONDON Britain on Tuesday said it would be "wrong" for the European Union to levy late payment charges against it over a hotly-disputed 2.1 billion-euro EU budget bill that British Prime Minister David Cameron has refused to pay in its current form.

 The surcharge followed a statistical review of national incomes that showed Britain's economy had performed better that previously thought, and was therefore obliged under existing rules to make an extra contribution to the EU budget.